Biden administration to appoint anti-book ban coordinator as part of new LGBTQ protections

 More than 525 bills of these bills were introduced in state legislatures in 41 states in 2023, and 76 of these bills became law as of June 5, according to a tally by the Human Rights Campaign.

-President Joe Biden and First Lady Dr. Jill Biden will talk about these actions with "hundreds" of LGBTQ families and speak out against anti-LGBTQ legislation on Thursday evening, at what the White House is billing as the "largest-ever" Pride event on the South Lawn of the White House, according to officials.
+President Biden and first lady Dr. Jill Biden will talk about these actions with "hundreds" of LGBTQ families and speak out against anti-LGBTQ legislation on Thursday evening, at what the White House is billing as the "largest-ever" Pride event on the South Lawn of the White House, according to officials.

 for more features.